Presidential system: Comparative politics

 The separation of the executive and the legislature is the key difference between a presidential system and a parliamentary system.
 The presidential system elects a head of government independently of the legislature, while in contrast, the head of government in a parliamentary system answers directly to the legislature.
 Presidential systems necessarily operate under the principle of structural separation of powers, while parliamentary systems do not; however, the degree of functional separation of powers exhibited in each varies – dualistic parliamentary systems such as the Netherlands, Sweden and Slovakia forbid members of the legislature from serving in the executive simultaneously, while Westminster-type parliamentary systems such as the United Kingdom require it.
-Heads of government under the presidential system don't depend on the approval of the legislature as they do in a parliamentary system (with the exception of mechanisms such as impeachment).
+Heads of government under the presidential system do not depend on the approval of the legislature as they do in a parliamentary system (except for mechanisms such as impeachment).

 The presidential system and the parliamentary system can also be blended into a semi-presidential system.
 Under such a system, executive power is shared by an elected head of state (a president) and a legislature-appointed head of government (a prime minister or premier).
 The amount of power each figure holds may vary, and a semi-presidential system may lean closer to one system over the other.
 The president typically retains authority over foreign policy in a semi-presidential system.
 A pure presidential system may also have mechanisms that resemble those of a parliamentary system as part of checks and balances.
 The legislature may have oversight of some of the president's decisions through advice and consent, and mechanisms such as impeachment may allow the legislature to remove the president under drastic circumstances.